 - Professional pilot training certification for light drones

 Once the form is completed, please return it, with the supporting documents, to SSL.
-Please note that the use of a drone over the New Champlain Bridge Corridor Project worksite or construction right-of-way must always comply with the following rules:
+Please note that the use of a drone over the bridge or corridor territory must always comply with the following rules:

-- Do not fly over workers at the worksite and maintain a distance of at least 150 metres between the drone and all workers, buildings, structures or vehicles
+- Do not fly over workers and maintain a distance of at least 150 metres between the drone and all workers, buildings, structures or vehicles

-- Stay a safe distance downstream of the worksite
+- Stay a safe distance downstream of a worksite

 - Do not fly over the existing Champlain Bridge